 Unfortunately, there are two main classifications of allergies that can plague or pets: food aversions and environmental allergies.
 You have some control over the food allergies.

 Food allergies are usually attributed to the meat source or grain in their food.
 You can often help eliminate food allergies by switching their food to one that eliminates grains from the diet.
-I’ve listed some of the best food for pugs that can help you control their allergies.
+I’ve listed some of the best types of food for pugs that can help you control their allergies.

 Read this article for some tips on how to get your Pug to stop itching.